Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization: Literature Review

-A commonly used approximation approach restricts adaptable/adjustable decisions to follow a certain functional form, known as \emph{decision rules}. \cite{ben2004adjustable} proposed the first decision rule for \MSARO{}, linear decision rule (LDR), where continuous recourse decisions are expressed as affine functions of uncertain parameters where the parameters of this function are to be optimized.
-This approach was further generalized by introducing polynomial decision rules to construct more flexible policies.
-For the \MSARO{} with continuous fixed recourse, \cite{bertsimas2011hierarchy} showed that polynomial policies with a predetermined degree can be computed using a semidefinite program (comparable to the work of \cite{bampou2011scenario} for MSP). \cite{xu2018improved} proposed tighter approximations than that of \cite{ben2004adjustable} and \cite{bampou2011scenario} (when using the same degree), by presenting exact copositive programming reformulations of the LDR-restricted \MSARO{} with random recourse, and the quadratic decision rule-restricted problem with fixed recourse.
-Nonlinear decision rules were also proposed for the \MSARO{} with continuous fixed recourse, such as deflected and segregated affine \citep{chen2008linear}, extended affine \citep{chen2009uncertain}, piecewise affine \citep{goh2010distributionally}, truncated linear \citep{see2010robust}, and piecewise affine with exponentially many pieces \citep{ben2020tractable}.
-For a comprehensive list of nonlinear decision rules, interested reader may refer to a recent survey by \cite{yanikouglu2019survey}.
+Approximate solution methods are more common in the MSARO literature, with the central idea of restricting adaptable/adjustable decisions to follow a certain functional form, known as \emph{decision rules}. \cite{ben2004adjustable} proposed the first decision rule for \MSARO{} problems with \emph{continuous recourse}, LDRs, where recourse decisions are expressed as affine functions of uncertain parameters where the parameters of this function are to be optimized.
+The resulting LDR-restricted problem being a static optimization problem, it can be reformulated as a linear optimization problem in certain cases.
+Nonlinear decision rules were also proposed, such as deflected and segregated affine \citep{chen2008linear}, extended affine \citep{chen2009uncertain}, piecewise affine \citep{goh2010distributionally}, truncated linear \citep{see2010robust}, piecewise affine with exponentially many pieces \citep{ben2020tractable}, quadratic \citep{xu2018improved} and polynomial \citep{bertsimas2011hierarchy} decision rules.
+However, the resulting reformulations when using non-linear decision rules are often nonlinear, e.g, semidefinite or copositive programs.
+For a comprehensive list of nonlinear decision rules, interested reader may refer to the survey by \cite{yanikouglu2019survey}.